redballoonsecurity/ofrak/docs/environment-setup.md

     pip3 install .
     popd
     ```
-1. The custom branch of `capstone-engine` can be installed using the following script:
+3. The custom branch of `capstone` can be installed using the following script:

     ```bash
     #!/usr/bin/env bash